-The Rickroll was at one point one of the most famous memes on the Internet.
+The Rickroll is one of the most famous yet polarizing memes on the Internet.
 It's a classic Bait-and-Switch, where you're linked to a web page that purports to be something relevant to whatever you're reading, only to click on it and find yourself watching the music video of British singer Rick Astley's 1987 pop hit "Never Gonna Give You Up".

-Why did it become so popular?
-It's simple, it's mostly harmless, and the song itself is a noted Ear Worm.
-That said, several had found a way to avoiding it — they simply checked the copyright info on the YouTube link to see if it featured the song (or "content from Rick Astley Official Channel"), or memorized the YouTube link for it.
+How did it become so popular?
+It's simple, it's mostly harmless, and the song itself is pretty catchy.
+That said, several have found ways to avoiding it — they either simply checked the copyright info on the YouTube link to see if it featured the song (or "content from Rick Astley Official Channel"), or memorized the YouTube link for it.

 It grew to be more than just an Internet meme, though; it was one of the few memes to break out of the Internet and into general popular culture.
 People were trying this in Real Life, trying to foist the video (or even a live performance of the song) on large public gatherings.
 Newspaper articles were even written about the phenomenon, to the point where discussions of the song on its own merits as a song were very rare.
-However, it's considered old hat nowadays, and a tell-tale sign of a Unintentional Period Piece.
 It also means that Rick Astley himself was very much aware of the meme (he was quite baffled by it and starting to get really annoyed that it's all anyone ever wants to ask him about, but he eventually grew to accept and embrace it).

 So who started it?